About Wessington Springs South — In Depth

 Criminal Records

 Criminal records in Jerauld County cover felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
-The Jerauld County Sheriff's Office and the South Dakota Bureau of Investigation maintain these records.
-Background checks can be conducted through the South Dakota Bureau of Investigation, which provides criminal history reports for residents.
+The Jerauld County Sheriff's Office and the South Dakota Division of Criminal Investigation maintain these records.
+Background checks can be conducted through the South Dakota Division of Criminal Investigation, which provides criminal history reports for residents.
 These records are essential for legal proceedings, employment verification, and public safety.

 Vital Records